 Stuart Diamond was appointed to serve on our Board of Directors January 2022.
+Stuart Diamond has advised us that he will not stand for re-election at the 2025 annual meeting of stockholders (the "Annual Meeting").
+Therefore, Mr. Diamond's term will expire at the Annual Meeting.
+Upon the recommendation of the Nominating and Corporate Governance Committee, our Board has reduced the size of the Board to seven directors as of the conclusion of the Annual Meeting.
 Mr. Diamond is the Global Chief Financial Officer for GroupM, the world's leading media investment company responsible for over \$50 billion in media investment through agencies Mindshare, MediaCom, Wavemaker, Essence, and m/SIX, as well as the outcome-driven programmatic audience company, Xaxis, LLC.
 Before joining GroupM, Mr. Diamond was a member of the WPP plc family as the CFO for Healthworld Corporation (now called Ogilvy Health), where he took the company public and negotiated its sale to Cordiant Communications Group in 2000.
 He also served as CFO for National Medical Health Card Systems, Inc., a comprehensive pharmacy benefit management company.
 From 2008 to 2014, Mr. Diamond was the CFO for GroupM North America, where he established financial strategies and supervised all corporate accounting and financial activities for GroupM and its agencies.
 Earlier in his career, he held the positions of Vice President and Controller for Calvin Klein, Inc. and as Senior Vice President and CFO for Medicis Pharmaceutical Corporation.
 Mr. Diamond holds a BS from the State University of New York, a Master of Science, Taxation degree from Pace University, and an MBA from Fordham University.
-We believe Mr. Diamond should serve as a director of the Company because of his substantial business and financial acumen to his position as Chairman of the Audit Committee and to the Board.
+We believe that Mr. Diamond's substantial business and financial acumen made him qualified to serve as Chairman of the Audit Committee and on the Board.